Digital Nomad Setup vs Office Work

 Cons

-- Inconsistent internet connectivity and power supply challenges
+- Inconsistent internet reliability and technical challenges

 Office Work